ryvor/ryvor.github.io/_licenses/W3C.md

 featured:         false
 ---

-# W3C Software Notice and LicenseThis work is being provided by the copyright holders under the following license.
+# W3C Software Notice and License

+This work is being provided by the copyright holders under the following license.

 By obtaining and/or copying this work, you (the licensee) agree that you have read, understood, and will comply with the following terms and conditions.